iZhenius/KnowledgeNotes/README.md

 - #### Old Generation
-  This is reserved for containing long lived objects that could survive after many rounds of Minor Garbage Collection.
+  This is reserved for containing long-lived objects that could survive after many rounds of Minor Garbage Collection.
   When Old Gen space is full, Major Garbage Collection (a.k.a. **Old Collection**) is performed (usually takes longer time).